PARKCHEOLHEE-lab/sam-3d/README.md

 <br>

-## Set Up Environment & Pretined Models
+## Set Up Environment & Pretrained Models

 To set up the environment and pre-trained models, run these scripts in order: